micene09/scarlett/docs/guide/why.md

 In Scarlett you have the following options:
 1. Throw always an error when [Response.ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) is `false` or a network error occurs
 2. Never throw error
-3. Throw error when [Response.ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) is `false`, a network error occurs...but exclude from throwing with custom local options or custom callbacks on the response context, checking for status codes or details on the (typed) error body
+3. Throw error when [Response.ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) is `false`...but exclude from throwing with custom local options or callbacks on a specific request

+The last option was gold for us, because in this way is possible to intercept Handled errors applying business logic and auto-throw for unexpected Fatal errors (as always).

 Check out [the documentation](/api/request-options#throwexcluding) for more details about it.

 ### 3. Options specializations

-It's a common practice to have global/common options for every rest client initialized in your web app, but supposing that you have a collection of business rest methods for CRUD operations, what if you have just a few specializations in one or two?
+It's a common practice to have global and common options for every rest client initialized in your web app, but supposing that you have a collection of business rest methods for CRUD operations, what if you have just a few specializations in one or two?

 In Scarlett you will have two layers of rest options:
 * The Global Layer options, that will be shared to every request method defined in your rest client